-Thank you for the outreach to the US EPA NEPA program regarding the US Army Corps-Baltimore District plan to prepare a supplemental Environmental Assessment (sEA) consistent with NEPA for the Mid-Chesapeake Bay Islands Ecosystem Restoration Project to update documentation on the 2009 Environment Impact Stutement.
-The Baltimore District in partnership with the Maryland Department of Transportation, Maryland Port Administration (MDOT MPA), the projects non-federal sponsor, is preparing the sEA for the Barren Island component of the Restoration Project.
-Barren Island is an element of the US.
-Fish and Wildlife Service (USFWS) Chesapeake Marshalmak Stational Wildlife Refuge Complex is benefixed it uses to benefixed it uses to be indicated sometimes.
+Thank you for the outreach to the US EPA NEPA program regarding the US Army Corpt-Baltimore District plan to prepare a supplemental Environmental Assessment (sEA) consistent with NEPA for the Mid-Chesapeake Bay Islands Ecosystem Restoration Project to update documentation on the 2009 Environment Impact Statement.
+The Baltimore District in partnership with the Maryland Department of Transportation, Maryland Port Administration (MDOT MPA), the project's on-federal sponsor, is preparing the sEA for the Barren Island as an element of the US.
+Fish and Wildlife Description and Evaluation Project.
+Biornel Statement, The Baltimore District Ingenetic District Complex, and focus of the project is beneficiant reaso to the cost of the second component of the Restoration Project.

 As stated, EPA remains interested in updates that will be presented for the project.
 We have some considerations to share with the Corps as you proceed with the updates and analysis.
 We did not fully review the earlier document; please evaluate the topics raised as appropriate.

-- We suggest the SEA discuss and update surveys on benthic habitat, and discuss habitat that maybe impacted or filled.

-- We suggest the sEA state if any area is designated as Essential Fish Habitat, identify types of Submerged Aquated Vegetation that may exist, present current/updated wetland condition, types, function and values, along with proposed enhancements.

-- We recommend consideration of future resiliency in design.

-- Please consider stating if the islands original foreigning will be restored and if, after 30 years, this island will be permanently preserved.
+We suggest the SLA state if an grave is designated as Escential Fish fabriati, identify types of Submergiel Aquated Vegetation that may exist, present current/updated wetland condition, types, function and values, along with proposed enhancements.
+We commend consideration of future resiliency in design.
+Please considerating if the islands or opinal forprim will be restored and if, after 30 years, this island will be permanently preserved.